smokephisticated/smokephisticated/pages/bongs/bongs.md

 **Features:**

 * Made from [borosilicate glass](https://apaviata.com/advantages-of-borosilicate-glass/) - borosilicate glass is a highly heat resistant glass.
-All you rerally *need* to know about it is that it's a great material for bongs.
+All you really *need* to know about it is that it's a great material for bongs.

 * Ash Catcher - The ash catcher makes for easy and convienient clearing, while keeping dead-beat ash out of your water.
 However lazy stoners beware: this is a double edged sword as the catcher can be a difficult cleaning job.

  * Clear, slitted 4-arm tree percolator for diffusion - No idea what that means?
 No worries; to elaborate: Golden-boy over here is designed to cool your milky smoke while traveling from your "tobacco" to your tarry lungs... talk about stone-cold.
 Percolation comes from the Latin word *percolare*, which means "to strain through."
 Long sciency story short; diffussion and percolation cools and filters your smoke, making inhaling easier on the lungs.
 Feel free to follow those links.
 We'll be wating here for you whenever you feel infomed.
+[Percolation](https://herb.co/marijuana/news/what-are-percolators-and-how-do-they-help)